dnlnln/sql-server-samples/samples/databases/wide-world-importers/wwi-dw-database-scripts/README.md

 6. Execute the script **6-wwi-dw-enable-full-features.sql**.
 This script enables features not available in standard edition.
 Skip this step when creating the sample database targeting standard edition.

 7. Execute the **WWI_Integration** SSIS package to perform the ETL to populate the database.
-For details see [link TBD].
+For details see [wwi-integration-etl] (../wwi-integration-etl/).

 8. Execute the script **8-wwi-dw-backup.sql**.
 This creates a backup of the database.
 Make sure to adjust the file path of the backup to match your folder structure.
 (A sample restore script **9-wwi-restore.sql** is also provided).